 There’s more than one way for a Procurement and Purchasing Agency to make money.
 While many importers assume that all agencies make their way by charging commissions based on the order value, that is not the case.
 Below follows an overview:

-|Commission||Lower costs before the product starts.
-Maybe.|
+Lower costs before the product start.
+Maybe.

 The agent selects a supplier willing to pay the biggest kickback, or bribe if you will.
 That’s all there is to say.

-Some Procurement agents combine two or more revenue models.
+Some purchasing agents combine two or more revenue models.
 For example, they may charge a commission based on the order value, while charging you for additional services, such as Quality Inspections and Supplier Sourcing.

 Many also receive kickbacks from the suppliers, as an alternative side income.
 This may, however, come down to individual employees of the agency, rather than kickbacks as a company policy.

-I don’t recommend attempting to find a ‘one stop shop’ managing all procedures involved in buying from China.
+I don’t recommend attempting to find a ‘one-stop shop’ managing all procedures involved in buying from China.
 This is regardless of your industry.
 You must works ‘hands on’ with the supply chain, and ultimately maintain control.
-The alternative, to let a consultancy set up a functional supply chain, is simply too expensive for most SME’s.
+The alternative, to let a consultancy set up a functional supply chain, is simply too expensive for most SMEs.
 This is how I would do it:

 1. Supplier & Price Research

 Use a specialized Sourcing Agency or manage the process yourself.
 You must know which suppliers you’re going to work with, and on what merits they are selected.
 Vetting ten to twenty suppliers at once is a lot of work, so you better have a specialized partner for this.

 You are the product expert.
 Submit specifications and communicate your quality requirements directly with the manufacturer.
 Otherwise, important details may be lost in translation.
-In addition, having a middleman between you and the supplier is not only risky, it’s also inefficient.
+In addition, having a middleman between you and the supplier is not only risky, but it’s also inefficient.

-3. Product Compliance, Certification and Testing|
+3. Product Compliance, Certification, and Testing

 a.
-Find a local, or China based, Compliance Consultant that can help you assess which regulations and labeling requirements apply to your products, in your market.
+Find a local, or China-based, Compliance Consultant that can help you assess which regulations and labeling requirements apply to your products, in your market.

-4. Quality Assurance, Quality Control and Factory Inspections
+4. Quality Assurance, Quality Control, and Factory Inspections

 Use a local Freight Forwarder, with a presence in China.
 It’s critical that they know local customs procedures and tax regulations.